John Carroll Kirby: 2007–2017: Early years, collaborations, Grammy Awards

-2019-present: Collaborations, studio albums
+2019–present: Collaborations, studio albums

-In 2019, Kirby was featured on Solange's When I Get Home, Bat for Lashes' Lost Girls, Mark Ronson's Late Night Feelings, as well as Frank Ocean's "DHL" and Harry Styles' "Canyon Moon."
-In the same year, he signed to Stones Throw Records and issued "Lazzara" before releasing Tuscany, on Patience.
-The following year, Kirby played on The Avalanches' Blood Orange collaboration "We Will Always Love You" before releasing Conflict, an ambient album created in response to the COVID-19 pandemic, on Stones Throw.
+In 2019, Kirby was featured on Solange's When I Get Home, Bat for Lashes' Lost Girls, Mark Ronson's Late Night Feelings, as well as Frank Ocean's DHL and Harry Styles' Canyon Moon.
+In the same year, he signed to Stones Throw Records and issued Lazzara before releasing Tuscany, on Patience.
+The following year, Kirby played on The Avalanches' Blood Orange collaboration We Will Always Love You before releasing Conflict, an ambient album created in response to the COVID-19 pandemic, on Stones Throw.
 Shortly after, he debuted his full-length album, My Garden, on the label.
 Pitchfork described Kirby as a musician who "crafts melodies with a neat geometric precision".

 In April 2021, Kirby announced his second studio album for Stones Throw Records, Septet.
 An electronic jazz album, Septet was made with a live seven-piece band and was released on June 2, 2021.
-The music video for the album's first single, "Rainmaker", features musicians from Kirby's ensemble, along with special guests Mac DeMarco, Eddie Chacon, Cola Boyy and comedian Kerwin Frost.
+The music video for the album's first single, Rainmaker, features musicians from Kirby's ensemble, along with special guests Mac DeMarco, Eddie Chacon, Cola Boyy and comedian Kerwin Frost.
 Kirby also wrote and produced the original soundtrack to the animated film Cryptozoo, which won the Innovator Award at the 2021 Sundance Film Festival.
 The original soundtrack was released separately by Stones Throw Records in August 2021.
-That same year,My Garden was nominated for Best Jazz Album for the 2021 A2IM Libera Awards.
+That same year, My Garden was nominated for Best Jazz Album for the 2021 A2IM Libera Awards.
 He also worked closely with American singer-songwriter Kacy Hill for her album, Simple, Sweet, and Smiling, which Paper said drew "on the magnetic ambiance of Kirby's music".

-In March 2022, Kirby announced his new album Dance Ancestral with the first single "Dawn of New Day" featuring ambient pioneer Laraaji.
+In March 2022, Kirby announced his album Dance Ancestral with the first single Dawn of New Day featuring ambient pioneer Laraaji.
 The track was included in Uncuts "The 2nd Uncut New Music Playlist Of 2022".
-Dance Ancestral was made in collaboration with Canadian artist Yu Su and was released on Stones Throw Records on 8 April, 2022.
+Dance Ancestral was made in collaboration with Canadian artist Yu Su and was released on Stones Throw Records on April 8, 2022.